 Occupational and speech therapists may help both patients and their caregivers learn ways to deal with the apraxia.
 Because patients with apraxia have trouble following instructions, therapists who are experienced in treating this disorder may have better results.

 Recognition and treatment of depression is important for people with severe speech and language disorders.

 When speech apraxia is present:

-Contact your health care professional if someone has difficulty performing everyday tasks or has other symptoms of apraxia after a stroke or brain injury.
+Contact your doctor if someone has difficulty performing everyday tasks or has other symptoms of apraxia after a stroke or brain injury.

-Reducing your risk for stroke and brain injury may help prevent conditions that lead to aphasia.
+Reducing your risk of stroke and brain injury may help prevent conditions that lead to aphasia.